-I hereby certify that on the day of December, 2016 a copy of the above Decision and Notice of Appellate Rights were sent by first class mail, postage prepaid to the Taxpayer's address on file with the Division of Taxation and by hand delivery to Michael Taylor, Esquire, Department of Revenue, One Capitol Hill, Providence, RI 02908.
+I hereby certify that on the upper day of February, 2017 a copy of the above Decision and Notice of Appellate Rights were sent by first class mail, postage prepaid to the Taxpayer's address on file with the Division of Taxation and by hand delivery to Michael Taylor, Esquire, Department of Revenue.
+One Capitol Hill, Providence, RI 02908.